December 1, 2021

 Cameron sets out over a ridge and spots an antenna flag poking above the sand that is connected to a buried World War II Nazi tank.
 Thinking it may provide them a way out of a dire situation, the crew digs out the sunken tank.
 They notice German wording on the side roughly translating into the film's title.
 After burying the mummified German duo, Hunter repairs their radio with parts from the tank's radio but it only works long enough to tell their contact in Casablanca that they are alive.

 All work together—even Dehner, for the most part—to get the tank mobile using the remaining gasoline from the plane.
 With zero options, Cameron must also use their remaining water for its radiator, a decision Dehner tries to thwart at gunpoint.
 Never get into a fistfight with square-jawed Cameron.
 Adding another element to the story is a satchel of jewels in a hidden storage compartment, a discovery that Dehner keeps to himself.
-Although there is more to the story than this, it is the same bejeweled tank Bedouin leaders have been trying to find since 1944—implausibly never spotting the flag sticking above the sand.
+Although there is more to the story than this, it is the same bejeweled tank Bedouin leaders have been trying to find since 1944—implausibly never spotting the flag or tank among the constantly shifting sands.
 The Bedouin leader, the Hersey chocolate-faced John Abbott, offers Cameron horses, pack camels and water in exchange for the tank.
 “We love tank!”
 Amazingly, the foursome agrees to the exchange with none wondering what the desert dwellers could possibly do with a tank unless they fill it with water.
-Smelling an infestation of desert rats, Cameron and the team reclaim the tank the following day, with only three surviving the standoff.
+Smelling an infestation of desert rats, Cameron and the team reclaim the tank the following day in an intense battle.

 September 27, 2021